 Okay, here’s the thing about detox drinks for cannabis.
 They can play about all their claims, but their real mechanism is basically diluting your bodily fluids so that the THC has more volume to hide in.
 You can, of course, see the problem: This does absolutely nothing for your hair.
 Detox drinks may help with saliva or urine tests, but they’re about as useful as an umbrella in a hurricane in the matter of hair tests.

-Along with herbs and pills, a lot of manufacturers claim that they sell something consumable that, if regularly and correctly used, can cleanse the traces of THC from your system and are 100% organic.
+Along with herbs and best detox pills, a lot of manufacturers claim that they sell something consumable that, if regularly and correctly used, can cleanse the traces of THC from your system and are 100% organic.
 Trouble is, practically every report of someone beating a hair test also used methods beyond just supplements.
 Nobody has ever managed to beat a hair test using supplements alone.

 Proven Methods to Pass a Hair Follicle Drug Test.